 What are detectors and why are they important?

-JWST's mirrors collect light from the sky and direct it to the science instruments.
+Webb's mirrors collect light from the sky and direct it to the science instruments.
 The instruments filter the light, or spectroscopically disperse it, before finally focusing it onto the detectors (Figures 1-2).
 Each instrument has its own detectors.
 The detectors are where photons are absorbed and ultimately converted into the electronic voltages that we measure.
-JWST needs extraordinarily sensitive detectors to record the feeble light from far-away galaxies, stars, and planets.
+Webb needs extraordinarily sensitive detectors to record the feeble light from far-away galaxies, stars, and planets.
 It needs large-area arrays of detectors (Figure.
 3) to efficiently survey the sky.
-JWST has extended the state of the art for infrared detectors by producing arrays that are lower noise, larger format, and longer lasting than their predecessors.
+Webb has extended the state of the art for infrared detectors by producing arrays that are lower noise, larger format, and longer lasting than their predecessors.

 Figure 1: A James Webb Space Telescope Near Infrared Camera (NIRCam) detector with optical baffles removed.
 Light is collected in the purple mercury-cadmium-telluride film.
 The film is pixelated, although the individual pixels are far too small to be seen by eye here.
 Credit: University of Arizona/NASA

 Figure 2: This MIRI detector (green) is housed in a brick-like unit called a focal plane module.
 It has a 1024x1024 pixel array of arsenic doped silicon pixels.
 Credit: NASA

 Different Detectors for Near and Mid-Infrared